-Prelude to the Battle of Rich Mountain Summary
+Battle of Rich Mountain Summary

 During the summer of 1861, Union and Confederate forces struggled for control of western Virginia.
 The area was highly important because gaps in the Appalachian Mountains connected the East to the Midwest.
 The Virginia Militia acted quickly, disrupting traffic on the Baltimore and Ohio Railroad and taking control of turnpikes through the mountains.

 The U. S. War Department countered by sending 20,000 troops into the area under the command of Major General George McClellan.
-McClellan’s forces pressed the Confederate troops in the area throughout the summer and fall, gradually driving the Rebels out of the region, paving the way for the creation of the State of West Virginia in October 1861, although the federal government did not formally recognize the new state until June 1863.
+McClellan’s forces pressed the Confederate troops in the area throughout the summer and fall, gradually driving Confederate forces out of the region, paving the way for the creation of the State of West Virginia in October 1861, although the federal government did not formally recognize the new state until June 1863.

 Battle of Philippi

-On June 3, 1861, Union troops commanded by Brigadier General Thomas A. Morris surprised a Confederate encampment at Philippi, Virginia and scored a Union victory.
+On June 3, 1861, Union troops commanded by Brigadier General Thomas A. Morris surprised a Confederate encampment at Philippi, Virginia, and scored a Union victory.
 Many historians consider the Battle of Philippi to be the first significant land engagement in the Eastern Theater of the American Civil War.

 Garnett Takes Charge

 On June 15, the Confederate government placed Brigadier General Robert Selden Garnett in charge of the forces opposing McClellan in western Virginia.
 Garnett inherited a difficult situation.
-With just 4,600 soldiers, Confederate officials expected him to stem a federal onslaught that was gradually pushing the Rebels south and east.
+With just 4,600 soldiers, Confederate officials expected him to stem a federal onslaught that was gradually pushing the Confederates to the south and east.
 Garnett deployed his troops at two key passes through the mountains.
 He sent Lieutenant Colonel John Pegram, in charge of roughly 1,300 men, to guard the pass at Rich Mountain, just west of Beverly.
 Garnett took personal command of the rest of his force, which was guarding the pass at Laurel Hill north of Beverly.
-Under the direction of Colonel Jonathan M. Heck, the Rebels constructed a fortified position at Rich Mountain, known as Camp Garnett.
+Under the direction of Colonel Jonathan M. Heck, the Confederates constructed a fortified position at Rich Mountain, known as Camp Garnett.

 McClellan Plans to Attack